Djemal Pasha: Commander of Fourth Army

-Role in the Armenian genocide
+Role in the Armenian Genocide

 Djemal's role in the Armenian genocide has been contested by historians.
 His policies allowed some Armenians to survive in the territories under his control.
 German historian Wolfgang Gust states, "while preserving the lives of perhaps 150,000 Armenians—in terrible conditions—he helped kill another 150,000".
 In December 1915, he offered to the Entente powers that he would march to Constantinople, overthrow the CUP government, and end the genocide in exchange for the guarantee of the Ottoman Empire's territorial integrity in its pre-World War I borders.
 Historian Ümit Kurt argues that "The most fundamental difference between Cemal and the other two leaders [Talat and Enver] was the methods he wanted to employ to decrease the number of Armenians to a level that would no longer pose a threat to the Ottoman state."
 Instead of killing Armenians, he favored their forced conversion and assimilation to neutralize the perceived Armenian threat.
-Kurt furthermore argues: "Saving the lives of some fortunate Armenians does not exempt Cemal from the label ‘génocidaire’, for he was fully committed to the disappearance of Armenians from Ottoman soil."
+Kurt furthermore argues: "Saving the lives of some fortunate Armenians does not exempt Cemal from the label 'génocidaire', for he was fully committed to the disappearance of Armenians from Ottoman soil."

 In the CUP's penultimate congress held in 1917, Djemal was elected to the Board of Central Administration.

-Military trial and assassination
+Military trial

-With the defeat of the empire in October 1918 and the resignation of Talaat Pasha’s cabinet on 2 November 1918, Djemal fled with seven other leaders of the CUP to Germany, and then Switzerland.
+With the defeat of the empire in October 1918 and the resignation of Talaat Pasha's cabinet on 2 November 1918, Djemal fled with seven other leaders of the CUP to Germany, and then Switzerland.

 A military court in Turkey accused Djemal of massacring Arab subjects of the Ottoman Empire and sentenced him to death in absentia.
 Later in 1920, Djemal went to Central Asia, where he worked as a military advisor, charged with modernising the Afghan Royal Army.

 Assassination

 Due to the success of the Bolshevik Revolution, Djemal traveled to Tiflis to act as a military liaison officer to negotiate over Afghanistan with the Communist Party of the Soviet Union.
-Together with his secretary, Djemal was assassinated on 21 July 1922 by Armenian Revolutionary Federation members Stepan Dzaghigian, Artashes Gevorgyan, and Petros Ter Poghosyan, as part of Operation Nemesis, a global plan by Armenians to track down and assassinate all surviving perpetrators of the Armenian genocide.
+He also negotiated for the Soviets to send support to Mustafa Kemal Pasha in his Turkish War of Independence.
+Together with his secretary, Djemal was assassinated on 21 July 1922 by Armenian Revolutionary Federation members Stepan Dzaghigian, Artashes Gevorgyan, and Petros Ter Poghosyan, as part of Operation Nemesis, a global plan by Armenians to track down and assassinate the surviving chief perpetrators of the Armenian genocide.
 Djemal's remains were brought to Erzurum and buried there.

-Family
+Personal life

-Djemal Pasha married Seniha Hanım in Salonica in 1899.
-His grandson Hasan Cemal is a well-known columnist, journalist and writer in Turkey.
+Djemal Pasha married twice.
+His first wife was a daughter of Bekir Pasha, and they married on 19 February 1897.
+She died in childbirth.
+He married Seniha Hanım in Serres on 2 June 1899, and later they settled in Thessaloniki.
+They had five children, a daughter and four sons.
+His grandson, Hasan Cemal, is a well-known columnist, journalist and writer in Turkey.